 Writing for the Eye and Ear

 Writing for radio and television is different from writing for print for several reasons.
 First, you have less space and time to present news information.
 Therefore, you must prioritize and summarize the information carefully.
 Second, your listeners cannot reread sentences they did not understand the first time; they have to understand the information in a broadcast story as they hear it or see it.
 As a result, you have to keep your writing simple and clear.
 And third, you are writing for “the ear.”
 In print news stories, you are writing for “the eye”; the story must read well to your eye.
 The television or radio news story has the added complexity that it has to sound good; when a listener hears the story it has to read well to “the ear.”
-Also for a radio news story, listeners cannot see video of what you are saying, so you must paint word pictures with the words you use in your radio news story so people can “see” images just through your verbal descriptions.
+Also, for a radio news story, listeners cannot see video of what you are saying, so you must paint word pictures with the words you use in your radio news story so people can “see” images just through your verbal descriptions.
 In today’s media landscape, many stories are shared in video, audio, and text-based formats.
 It’s important to consider the various ways audiences will be taking in the information you are sharing.

 As with any type of news writing, you should try to identify characteristics of your audience so you know what type of information your audience wants.
 Use the criteria of newsworthiness presented in News Media Writing in this publication series to help you determine if your television or radio news story idea has news value.
 Television and radio news stories must have these attributes:

-Read the story out loud.
+- Read the story out loud.
 The most important attribute for writing for “the ear” is to read the story aloud.
 This will give you a feeling for timing, transitions, information flow, and conversation style.
-Your audience will hear your television or radio news story, not read it, so the story has to be appealing to the ear.
+Your audience will hear your television or radio news story, so the story has to be appealing to the ear.

 Television and Radio News Writing Structure

-For radio news stories, write with visual imagery.
+- For radio news stories, write with visual imagery.
 Make your listeners “see” what you are saying.
 Help them visualize the situation you are describing.
 Some radio news scripts even include suggestions for environmental noise to help set the scene for the listener.

 Television and Radio News Writing Techniques

-Avoid symbols when you write.
+- Avoid symbols when you write.
 For example, the dollar sign ($) should never be used in broadcast writing.
 Always spell out the word “dollar.”
 This is different from the Associated Press Style for “dollar” when used in a print news story.
 This helps the story be more readable for the person delivering the information.